WRF Physics¶

 bl_pbl_physics=9

-TKE scheme from CESM climate model; includes shallow convection using a mass-flux approach from the cloud base; includes capability of topdown mixing for turbulence driven by cloud-top radiative cooling, which is separate from bottom-up surface-flux-driven
+A TKE scheme from the CESM climate model; includes shallow convection using a mass-flux approach from the cloud base; includes topdown mixing for turbulence driven by cloud-top radiative cooling, which is separate from bottom-up surface-flux-driven mixing

 Bretherton and Park, 2009